is the average years of schooling for indigenous girls in Guatemala

 of girls below the age of 14 registered as pregnant were indigenous

 Guatemala is among the countries in Latin America with the most inequality and where it is a challenge for children to get education.
 The education system is failing as a driver for social mobility due to lack of quality.
 Especially for native Indian girls the quality if education is low.
-As a result many children do not learn the basics, leaves school prematurely and thus are unable to advance within the education system.
-The average number of school years for girls in Guatemala is 4 to 5 years; in areas with predominately native Indian population the average is 2.6 years.
+As a result, many children do not learn the basics, leaves school prematurely and thus are unable to advance within the education system.
+The average number of school years for girls in Guatemala is 4 to 5 years; in areas with predominately Native American populations, the average is 2.6 years.

 The approach will be based on a thesis that intercultural and gender-oriented education will have an impact on the extent of school-related gender-based violence and early pregnancies.
 By reaching out to both girls and boys at an early age when they have not yea adopted a specific view on gender roles, it will be possible to raise their awareness of gender-based violence and thus give girls more opportunities to act.

 Children must be taught interculturally and in their mother tongue about equal rights, gender norms and roles, and about the right to their own bodies.
 This is expected to result in more participation in and benefit from the teaching as well as less violence and discrimination.
 Specifically 400 teachers will be trained in using new teaching material to increase the quality of teaching.
 Additionally schools must help create classrooms and environments without violence against girls.
 The project will produce school material in the local language, Achí, to improve learning opportunities for the indigenous children and foster a bilingual and intercultural exchange in schools.
 Through workshops and dialogues, parents will raise their awareness of the importance of intercultural and gender-transformative education for their children.
 The activities of the project will raise awareness of the negative elements of violence against girls and the importance of information on sexual and reproductive rights to reduce gender inequality.